- Educator Licensure and Preparation

 Your path to becoming a teacher begins with being admitted to NIU.
 You'll then select the program you wish to pursue and work to meet its requirements.
 You'll also need to pass required tests in order to obtain your teaching license.
 Read more about the process below.

 Before you can be admitted to a specific licensure program, you must first be accepted for admission by the university.
-You must also pass the state required Test of Academic Proficiency (TAP) or subsitute this requirement with eligible ACT or SAT scores.

 Each department offering a licensure program establishes its own program admission requirements.
 However, all candidates for initial licensure must have at least a 2.5 grade point average.